neo4j-product-examples/graphrag-package-1.8-examples/README.md

 ### Support

 For issues with:
-- Neo4j GraphRAG Package: Raise an issue on the [package repo](https://github.com/neo4j/neo4j-graphrag-python)
+- Neo4j GraphRAG Package: Raise an issue on the [official neo4j-graphrag package repo](https://github.com/neo4j/neo4j-graphrag-python)